 Kettlebell swings can be done in both peaks and off-season time.
 It’s a swiss army knife that can be used 52-week in a year.
 This is one of the best tools to become a better boxer.

 How to use kettlebell swings for boxing during the off-season?

 This is a long-term developmental plan.
 If you’re a boxer and you just train based on your intuition, you probably won’t last for too long.

-Off-season work help you stay on to of the game for years to come without burning out.
+Off-season work helps you stay on top of the game for years to come without burning out.

 If you are serious about your results, then your focus should be on planning ahead your training, and being aware of your imperfections.